rayruchira/rayruchira/README.md

 <p></P>
 Currently, I have been working on supervised image classification.
 As a Samsung PRISM Researcher, I have worked on audio antispoofing and speaker verification.
 At NIT Rourkela, I have also worked on recommendation systems.

-- 🔭 I’m also working on implementing ML papers such as [UNET with TGS](https://github.com/rayruchira/UNET-segmentation-pytorch-TGS)
+- 🔭 I’m also working on implementing ML papers such as [UNET with TGS](https://github.com/rayruchira/UNET-segmentation-pytorch-TGS) or [Style Transfer](https://github.com/rayruchira/Neural-Style-Transfer)

-- ⚠️ I’m looking for help in building an **inclusive period tracker** (please reach out if interested)
+- 👩‍💻 I’m looking for help in building an **inclusive period tracker** (please reach out if interested)
 #### Research Interests
 - Computer Vision
 - Generative Modeling